jcoliz/AzLogs.Ingestion/README.md

 Please provide string value for 'principalId' (? for help):
 ```

 After the deployment completes, take note of the outputs from this deployment.
-You will use these values to configure the sample so it points to your newly-provisioned resources.
+You will use some of these values to configure the sample so it points to your newly-provisioned resources.
 Look for the `outputs` section of the deployment.
 Please refer the configuration section below to find where to put them.

 ```json